APNIC-Labs/draft-kskroll-sentinel/README.md

-Huston, et al.           Expires March 30, 2019                [Page 14]
+Huston, et al.           Expires April 23, 2019                [Page 14]

-Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel          October 2018

    The authors would like to especially call out Paul Hoffman and Duane Wessels for providing comments in the form of pull requests.
 Joe Abley also helpfully provided extensive review and OLD / NEW text.

-   Petr Spacek wrote some very early implmentations, and provided significant feedback (including pointing out when the test bed didn't match the document!)
+   Petr Spacek wrote some very early implementations, and provided significant feedback (including pointing out when the test bed didn't match the document!)